 All students enrolled as regular students in grades 9 - 11 at SANY must be enrolled in eight courses or unit equivalents.
 Seniors may leave after 5th period if they are completing all graduation requirements with their current course load.
-They may take either 5 or 8 credits.
+They may only take required credit for the graduation.